PubHubs/PubHubs/.gitlab/issue_templates/update-dependencies.md

  - [ ] In the `pubhubs` directory, run `cargo update` to install updates that are likely backwards compatible.
  - [ ] To check for new major releases (that might break the current code), run [`cargo outdated`](https://github.com/kbknapp/cargo-outdated) (which must be installed first.)
    Adjust `Cargo.toml` accordingly and check if `cargo test` succeeds.
 If you encounter errors, try if you can easily fix them; if not, revert and make an issue.
      - **NOTE:** you may ignore the `cargo outdated` for now;  there are several packages `hyper`, `expry`, `hairy`, used by the old rust code that have major new versions that require quite a rewrite of the old code that is both dangerous and wasteful with the new code coming in.
+(See #438.)

 ## Hub
  - [ ] Check the version numbers in the [hub Dockerfile](pubhubs_hub/Dockerfile):